skurhse/trans-hotlines/README.md

-# trans-resources
+# transgender-resources
-A GitHub-flavored Markdown compendium of trans online resources
+A GitHub-flavored Markdown compendium of transgender online resources